chasewilson/CliWritingPlace/TechCommunityBlogs/ignite-highlight-21.md

 ## Network

-**Support for scale units and skus in Azure Bastion.** Customers can now set the scale units and sku's with Azure CLI when [creating an Azure Bastion host](https://docs.microsoft.com/azure/bastion/bastion-overview).
+**Support for scale units and skus in Azure Bastion.** Customers can now set the scale units and SKU's with Azure CLI when [creating an Azure Bastion host](https://docs.microsoft.com/azure/bastion/bastion-overview).

 ## New Azure Logz Extension